cf-toolsuite/tanzu-genai-showcase/py-django-crewai/docs/DEPLOYMENT-SCENARIOS.md

 # Deployment Scenarios

-This document outlines various deployment scenarios for the Movie Booking Chatbot application, focusing on Cloud Foundry deployment options with the Tanzu Platform.
+This document outlines various deployment scenarios for the Movie Chatbot application, focusing on Cloud Foundry deployment options with the Tanzu Platform.

 ## Table of Contents